Voile, You Would Sea Where To Go by Laure Prouvost

 Is access to the boat free?

-Yes, the boat tour is free.
-However, you must reserve your time online in the dedicated area of our ticketing service.
+Yes, the boat is freely accessible on site.
+However, you can pre-book your time online on our website.

 Is there a specific dress code for visiting the museum boat?